vim-perl/vim-perl/CONTRIBUTING.md

 These things make issues **much** easier to debug!

+*IMPORTANT*

-Also, remember that scripts under `contrib` or other third party plugins have the potential to break your highlighting/folding; if you find an issue, please try it without any contrib scripts or other plugins set up.
+Remember that scripts under `contrib` or other third party plugins have the potential to break your highlighting/folding; if you find an issue, please try it without any contrib scripts or other plugins set up.
+This includes any `after/syntax/perl` scripts you have set up yourself, of course.
+To make things easier on everyone, try to reproduce the issue with a minimal vim setup and an up-to-date checkout of vim-perl.
+Taking the time to help out with issues you have found makes things easier on all of us, and that's the whole reason this is an open project. =)

 # Helping Out